awsdocs/amazon-vpc-user-guide/doc_source/vpc-inter-region-peering-consumer-side.md

 To allow resources that are in Consumer VPC 1 to privately access the service, the service consumer must complete the following steps:

-1. Create Consumer VPC 2 in Region A\.
+1. Create Consumer VPC 2 in Region B\.

 1. Create a VPC endpoint that spans one or more subnets in Consumer VPC 2\.